-This modifier allows you to use bits 0 through 7 of an address expression as 8 bit relocatable expression.
-This modifier useful for addressing data or code from Flash/Program memory.
-The using of 'pm_lo8' similar to 'lo8'.
+This modifier allows you to use bits 0 through 7 of an address expression as an 8 bit relocatable expression.
+This modifier is useful for addressing data or code from Flash/Program memory by two-byte words.
+The use of 'pm\lo8' is similar to 'lo8'.